Opinion | Will American democracy survive the next few years?

 Instead, 2021 was a miserable slog, with every step of progress clouded with new reasons for worry and fear.
 And 2022 doesn’t look much better.

-In some ways President Biden had a pretty successful first year: He passed some major legislation, he filled more judicial seats than any first-year president since Ronald Reagan, and he saw the economy rebound with stunning speed.
+In some ways President Biden had a pretty successful first year: He passed some major legislation, he filled more judicial seats than any first-year president since Ronald Reagan and he saw the economy rebound with stunning speed.
 But hanging over every positive political step is the likelihood that Republicans will take the House and perhaps the Senate in November’s midterm elections, which will mean a halt to all legislation and two years of Benghazi-style “investigations.”

 Far worse is the fact that as we look toward the next year, American democracy is more threatened than at any point in our lifetimes.

-The war now being waged on democracy takes many forms, involves many distinct kinds of people, and is occurring at all levels of our political system.
+The war now being waged on democracy takes many forms, involves many distinct kinds of people and is occurring at all levels of our political system.
 It has no single architect, not even Trump.
 It is the most important political story of 2022 and the years that will follow.
 The absolute best outcome we can hope for is that the nightmare scenario — the literal dissolution of the American system of government — will not come to pass, and that the damage will be real but tolerable.

 This is what passes for optimism on this subject: Because 2022 is the first midterm of a presidential term and so the opposition party is likely to win a major victory anyway, the outcome may not be greeted with an explosion of violence.